jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 )
 ```

-Note: Syntax and usage are analogous to SQLAlchemy's style (e.g., MySQL types), but always import and use the StarRocks types in uppercase from `starrocks`.
+**Note**: Syntax and usage are analogous to SQLAlchemy's style (e.g., MySQL types), but always import and use the StarRocks types in uppercase from `starrocks`.

 #### Column-Level Attributes (`starrocks_*` Prefixes)